alttch/eva3/doc/cloudmanager/cloudmanager.rst

 Cloud Manager
 *************

-If *cloud_manager* option is enabled in :doc:`/sfa/sfa` configuration file, you may monitor and manage the whole your EVA ICS setup via web interface.
+If *cloud/cloud_manager* option is enabled in :doc:`/sfa/sfa` configuration the whole EVA ICS setup can be monitored and managed via the web interface.

 Cloud manager can be accessed at *http://<SFA_IP>:8828/cloudmanager* by users with master key assigned.
-You may create such user in :doc:`CLI </cli>` or use master API key to login.
+Such user can be created in :doc:`CLI </cli>` or master API keys can be directly used to login.

 Dashboard
 =========